-Water, plumbing and bathroom fittings Repair category 2 Notes The property is understood to have a shared private water supply from an off-site well.
-Neither the reliability nor the purity of the water supply have been verified, and the purchaser must fully satisfy themselves in these respects prior to conclusion of missives.
-The valuation assumes that there are no issues with the reliability of the supply or the quality of the water.
-There is a requirement for private water supplies to be registered with the Local Authority.
-Where any aspects of the private water supply lie outwith the site boundaries, it must be confirmed that the rights of access for use and maintenance are legally enforceable.
-No tests of the plumbing installation have been undertaken.
-However, within the limitations of the inspection no significant defects were noted.
+Water, plumbing and bathroom fittings Repair category 1 Notes The sanitary fittings are on semi modern lines and consideration may be given to their replacement.
 Silicone seals and waterproof finishes in bath/shower rooms must be regularly checked and maintained in good order, to ensure that they remain watertight.
 Concealed plumbing and areas hidden beneath sanitaryware and kitchen units etc cannot be confirmed as being free from defect.
-It is not unusual for the seepage of water or hidden leaks to only become evident when floor coverings or fittings are removed in kitchens and bathrooms, revealing a need for repair works. evident when floor coverings or fittings are removed in kitchens and
+It is not unusual for the seepage of water or hidden leaks to only become evident when floor coverings or fittings are removed in kitchens and bathrooms, revealing a need for repair works.
+The cold water rising main was not fully inspectable.